-Leases and licences are granted in accordance with the requirements of the Local Government Act and Local Government Amendment (Community Land Management) Regulation 1999 and in accordance with Council's policies for leasing and licensing of Council land.
+• Leases and licences are granted in accordance with the requirements of the Local Government Act and Local Government Amendment (Community Land Management) Regulation 1999 and in accordance with Council's policies for leasing and licensing of Council land.
 0 Leases and licences comply with the requirements of the LGA and with Council's policies.
 Council may charge a fee to lease or license a reserve Fees will be charged according to Council's annual Management Plan and Pricing Policy or in special cases, according to intensity and exclusivity of use, offset by any public benefit.
-HSC O License and lease fees comply with Council's Pricing Policy.
-Management Statement Action Mgt Team Time Frame Performance Measures 1.9C Use/Sale of Alcohol in Rese rves Applications to Council for use/sale of alcohol in public reserves are considered 'Public Reserves Notice' permits use/sale of alcohol in public reserves subject to Council approval and approval of other S Reserves notice is posted.
-Applications to Council for use/sale of alcohol in public 'Public Reserves Notice' permits use/sale of alcohol in public reserves subject to MBB s O Reserves notice is posted.
-Applications for use/sale of alcohol in public reserves are considered on individual merits subject to approval of other relevant bodies.
-Applications to Council for use/sale of alcohol in public reserves are considered 'Public Reserves Notice' permits use/sale of alcohol in public reserves subject to Council approval and approval of other relevant bodies.
-Council approves/rejects applications for MBB Applications for use/sale of alcohol in public reserves are considered on individual merits
+HSC 0 License and lease fees comply with Council's Pricing Policy.
+Management Statement Action Mgt Team Time Frame Performance Measures 1.9C Use/Sale of Alcohol in Reserves rves Applications to Council for use/sale of alcohol in public reserves are considered individually.
+'Public Reserves Notice' permits use/sale of alcohol in public reserves subject to Council approval and approval of other relevant hodies MPL/ MBB S Reserves notice is posted.
+Council approves/rejects applications for such licences on individual merits.
+MPL/ MBB 0 Applications for use/sale of alcohol in public reserves are considered on individual merits subject to approval of other relevant bodies.
+1.9D Reserve Crossings Reserve crossings are only granted in accordance with the requirements of the Local Government Regulation and Act.
+No reserve crossings for private purposes are approved after 31 December 2000, except in accordance with the Regulation as stated in this POM.
+MPL/ MBB 0 No licences for crossing of reserves for private purposes are granted after 31 December 2000, except in accordance with the Regulation.